-2850 - MINERAL MATERIALS
+2850 - Minerals Materials

 Mineral materials permits for removal of surface stone are common on Forest lands.
-This surface stone is commonly used for construction and building purposes.
-Current policy prohibits gathering of stone in any stream channel on public lands.
+Current policy prohibits gathering of stone in any stream channel on National Forest lands.
 There have been no rock permits issued within the river corridor boundary.